 How G9 Started

-- The concept for Gold In September® was created by Annie Bartosz, a 13 year old girl from Hartland, Wisconsin who saw the nation turn pink in October and became determined to turn the world gold for kids battling cancer.
+- The concept for Gold In September was created by Annie Bartosz, an 11 year old girl from Hartland, Wisconsin who saw the nation turn pink in October and became determined to turn the world gold for kids battling cancer.